sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: HTTP request failed for %(url)s as part of a redundant request.
 Will retry after %(retry_interval)s seconds. %(details)s
-:Groups: process, failure, failure-high, operational
+:Groups: process, operational, failure, failure-high
 :From version: 3.51.0
 :To version: None
 :Description: None